 Sustainability

-By choosing jam made by local growers or from sustainably grown fruit, you are supporting small growers, reducing food waste, and helping keep diverse strawberry varieties in cultivation.
+Additionally, by choosing jam made by local growers or from sustainably grown fruit, you are supporting small growers, reducing food waste, and helping keep diverse fruit varieties in cultivation.

 This makes every cookie a small but meaningful act of sustainability.